 Preparation Before Operating Chainsaw

-Before we even start cutting, chainsaw safety project lined up, we need to protect ourselves, secure the environment and plan everything.
+Before I even start cutting, chainsaw safety project lined up, I need to protect myself, secure the environment and plan everything.
 You also need to ensure the sharpness of your power tool with high-rated chainsaw files.
-Our team has broken down each step to help you minimize any issues.
+I have broken down each step to help you minimize any issues.

 Wear Safety Gears and Equipment